longitachi/ZLPhotoBrowser/README.md

     Add two blocks, called when asset is selected and deselected.
     Support setting video codec type in custom camera.
     Text stickers support display background color.
-● 4.4.2
-  Add:
-    Preserve the alpha channel of the edited image.
-  Fix:
-    Fix a crash caused by UI modification in a sub-thread.
-● 4.4.1
-  Add:
-    Adapt to RTL.
-  Fix:
-    Fix the problem that the image editor does not work properly when the scale of the picture is not 1.
-    Fixed some UI display issue in the image preview interface.
 ...
 ```